I grew up flipping hamburgers at Webers Charcoal Broiled Hamburgers on Highway 11 north of Orillia, Ontario and I loved it.

 Mr. Weber was the most generous person I have ever met and not just financially.
 He was generous in praise, cheerleading and thanking us for our hard work.
 He was generous with his time and was an excellent listener.
 Web also paid us well above market rates and was always surprising us with unique gifts or a cold beer and a hot pizza after work.
 He believed in paying top dollar for talent and for quality product.
 He was always looking for “the best” in everything he did.

 Dave Thomas always reminded us to Give Something Back.
 It was one of his core legacy values and the team took this seriously.
-He was a tireless advocate for adoption through his Dave Thomas Foundation for Adoption.
+He was a tireless advocate for adoption though his Dave Thomas Foundation for Adoption.
 As a result, a spirit of generosity was infused into the entire organization.

 2. The power of Thank You

 Web was the king of thank you notes.
 He never missed an opportunity to express his appreciation for our hard work; often a hand-written note was attached to our pay envelope.
 He closed the restaurant for a day of the summer in August (very busy day that he forfeited the sales for) and always threw us a first-class staff thank you party at a high-end resort.
 It was classy and tons of fun.